 Examples of Natalie’s work in the Company & Partnership field include the following:

-- Advising on various matters arising out of the insolvency of OW Bunkers.
+- Natalie has advised on various matters arising out of the insolvency of OW Bunkers.

-- Appearing in the Companies Court on winding up petitions and applications for late registration of charges.
+- Natalie regularly appearing in the Companies Court on winding up petitions and applications for late registration of charges.

 Mediation and Arbitration

 At 7KBW, Natalie carved out a particular specialism in shipping law.
 Her recent arbitral work in that context (largely under the LMAA rules) and others (including under the LCIA, ICC and GAFTA rules) includes: